 You must try one, especially if you are visiting Rhode Island in the fall!
 I think it makes for the perfect warm snack paired with a seasonal craft beer, wouldn’t you agree?

 When I visited Providence I was able to try a couple of different flavors from The Malted Barley in downtown Providence – get this, they have a separate pretzel menu!
 Wow was it hard to narrow down our choices.

 Block Island is an underrated destination located 12 miles from mainland Rhode Island that is most popular during the summertime for its beautiful beaches and peace and quiet.
 But not to fret, there are several ways to enjoy Block Island, Rhode Island in the fall too!

-You can go horseback riding, try one of the the hiking or biking trails covered with fall foliage, or simply sit and read on the beach or watch the sunset.
-There are still plenty of hotels, restaurants, shops, and cafes that are open in autumn (and even decorate for the season) and some annual events like Taste of Block Island that happens towards the end of September.
+You can go horseback riding, try one of the hiking or biking trails covered with fall foliage, or simply sit and read on the beach or watch the sunset.
+There are still plenty of hotels, restaurants, shops, and cafes that are open in autumn (and even decorate for the season) and some annual events like Taste of Block Island that happen towards the end of September.